Ramnagar Fort: Architecture

 The building was constructed with creamy-coloured chunar sandstone.
-It is built in typical Mughal style of architecture.
 The fort houses the Veda Vyasa Temple, a museum, and the king's residential complex.
 There is also a Dakshin Mukhi temple of Hanuman, which faces towards south.

 The fort has been built on high ground, which is above the flood level.
 The fort has many carved balconies, open courtyards and pavilions.
 Only a part of the structure is open for public viewing as the rest of it is the residence of Kashi Naresh and his family.
 The flag on the fort is raised when the Maharaja is in residence in his palace fort.
 Within the fort, the palace has two white towers, which are accessed by a flight of steps.
 At the end of the flight of steps, there is an archway and many courtyards that lead to the white tower.

 The private residence of the Maharaja is on one side of the tower while the Durbar Hall and reception rooms are on the other side.
 An inscription on the fort wall attests "Fortified House of the Rajah of Benares, with his state Boat".